 Upcoming workshops

-Are you interested or responsibile for supporting and promoting Academic Integrity?
+Are you interested in or responsibile for supporting and promoting Academic Integrity?

-Visit our website USask Academic Integrity, and see the related upcoming events and meetings you can participate in.
+Visit USask Academic Integrity, and see related upcoming events and meetings you can participate in.

-We support USask educators, colleges and departments with teaching development workshops and short courses.
+We support USask educators with teaching development workshops and short courses.
 Graduate students and USask staff are generally welcome to participate in sessions where the topic is relevant to their work.

-We are glad to consult with you on teaching topics that you need support with, however, during the summer term, we typically do not schedule many workshops.
+We are happy to consult with you on any teaching topics that you need support with.
 Email GMCTL for details!

 Session types